karellopez/docker_workshop_template/workshop/metrics.md

 ## Sensors positions

 Almost every report starts with this visual representation of the spatial distribution of MEG sensors on the subject's head.
-The sensors are divided into eight color-coded groups representing different head regions.
+The sensors are divided into eight color-coded groups representing different lobes.
 The same color-code will be used pretty often through the reports.
 Every sensor dot has 3 different identifiers:
 - 1 Magnetometer: They measure the magnetic field directly, providing data on its strength and direction.
 They are more sensitive to distant source, so they are more vulnerable to external magnetic noise.
 Their lables end with '1' like 'MEG1011'.
 - 2 Gradiometers: These sensors measure the gradient of the magentic field, so the difference between 2 measuremenets.
 It filters out environemntal noise.
 Their labels end with '2' and '3' like 'MEG0112' and 'MEG0113'.